 Is it really a deal?

-Point-and-shoot cameras are still useful for many people, but unfortunately the casual photographers who would use such cameras are moving toward smartphones.
+Point-and-shoot cameras are still useful for many people, but unfortunately the casual photographers who would use such cameras have moved toward smartphones.
 Still, they make nice gifts for kids, older folks, or anyone who still prefers to have a separate device for picture taking.

-You might be tempted to spend $100 on a budget cam and call it a day, but they’re just as good as any smartphone – which to say they aren’t aren’t any better.
+You might be tempted to spend $100 on a budget cam and call it a day, but truthfully, today’s smartphones are just as good, if not better.
 Try looking for a more advanced point-and-shoot that offers more features, bigger sensors, longer zooms, and manual shooting modes.
-Consider non-compact point-and-shoots like megazoom (bridge) or a specialty model like rugged cameras.
+Consider non-compact point-and-shoots like megazooms (bridge) or a specialty model like rugged cameras.
 Ultimately, the decision is up to the consumer, but if your photography revolves mainly around Instagram or Facebook, you’re better off with a phone.

 While there are plenty of hot deals on cameras, don’t forget about accessories.
-This could be that lens you’ve always wanted, or useful gear like tripods, bags, external hard drives, etc. We’ve seen plenty of deals on memory cards.
+This could be that lens you’ve always wanted, or useful gear like tripods, camera bags, external hard drives, etc. We’ve also seen plenty of deals on memory cards in the past.
 While they are normally cheap to begin with, it never hurts to have plenty stocked up – especially if they’re fast, large capacity cards.